 During the course of the study, a participant may choose to withdraw from future study procedures.
 Participants may also withdraw their consent, meaning that they wish to withdraw from the study completely.
 They may also withdraw consent for continued storage of their blood samples.
 Alternatively, they may lose the capacity to consent during the study or even die (since there is no age limit on participation).
 Finally, participants may withdraw from the study simply because they leave the household which was originally sampled - it is the physical household location that is sampled so if they move, their participation finishes.
+The study team may also withdraw a household for unreasonable behaviour in exceptional circumstances, for example, repeatedly touching study workers at non-contact visits despite being requested to maintain social distancing.

 Each participant has the right to withdraw from the study at any time; individual participant withdrawal will not mean others in the household are automatically withdrawn, each participant will make their own individual decision.

-Data obtained up to the point of consent withdrawal will be kept and used in analysis and this is explained in the Participant Information Sheet.
+De-identified data obtained up to the point of consent withdrawal will be kept and used in analysis for all participants who withdraw, regardless of type of withdrawal (described below) and this is explained in the Participant Information Sheet.

-Participants who wish not to continue participation in some or all parts of the study will therefore be offered the following options, and the type of withdrawal recorded on the case record form.
+Participants who wish not to continue participation in some or all parts of the study will therefore be offered the following options, and the type of withdrawal recorded.

-- Participants may withdraw from active follow-up (i.e. future study procedures) and further communication but allow the study team to continue to access their ONS and NHS records.
-Residual serum samples would be kept for future research. - 2) Participants can withdraw from the study but permit data and samples obtained up until the point of withdrawal to be retained for use in the study analysis, and any residual serum samples to be used for future research.
+- 1) Participants may withdraw from active follow-up (i.e. future study procedures) and further communication but allow the study team to retain their personal identifiable information in order to continue to access their ONS and NHS records for future electronic follow-up.
+Residual serum samples would be kept for future research. - 2) Participants can withdraw from active follow-up (i.e. future study procedures) and further communication and also request their personal identifiable information be removed so that their study records cannot be linked to ONS and NHS records for future electronic follow-up.
+Deidentified data and samples obtained up until the point of withdrawal would be retained for use in the study analysis, and any residual serum samples to be used for future research.
 No further data or samples would be collected after withdrawal. - 3) Participants can withdraw completely from the study and withdraw their samples collected up until the point of withdrawal.
 The data already collected would be used in the analysis, but samples would be destroyed if not already analysed and any residual serum samples already being stored would also be destroyed.
+Personal identifiable information would be removed so that their study records cannot be linked to ONS and NHS records for future electronic follow-up.